decretist/ICMCL17/proceedings/ICMCL17.markdown

-prohibitively difficult in practice, for two reasons: first, because of the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling, and, second, because of the fact that there was no obvious way to subtract topics.
+prohibitively difficult in practice, for two reasons: first, because of the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling, and, second, because there was no obvious way to subtract topics.

-For the purpose of the discussion that follows, I am defining "first-recension *dicta*" as the text of the *dicta* as they are listed in the appendix of Winroth's *The Making of Gratian's Decretum*, and I am defining "second-recension *dicta*" as the words in the text of the *dicta* as they appear in the Friedberg edition when the words in the *dicta* listed by Winroth in the appendix have been taken away.
+For the discussion that follows, I am defining "first-recension *dicta*" as the text of the *dicta* listed in the appendix of Winroth's *The Making of Gratian's Decretum*, and I am defining "second-recension *dicta*" as the words in the *dicta* as they appear in the Friedberg edition when the words in the *dicta* in Winroth's appendix have been taken away.
 D.54 d.p.c.23 is a good example, Winroth's appendix indicates that only the first sentence of the *dictum* appears in the first recension.
 Therefore, the first sentence of the *dictum* is assigned to the first recension text sample:

 > *Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non
 > admittantur.* Liberti quoque non sunt promouendi ad clerum, nisi ab